 FATHERS’ & GRANDPARENTS’ RIGHTS

 Do not let anyone take away your Fathers’ & Grandparents’ Rights.
 You deserve to see your children and grandchildren, and they deserve to have you as a role model.
-When you fear that you may lose your visitation and access, contact Hill & Hill Law Firm.
+When you fear that you may lose your visitation and access, contact The Law Office of Brent Hill.
 Our team of experienced attorneys can help.

 Understanding Your Rights as a Grandparent in Texas

 The sad reality for many grandparents, and even fathers, in the state of Texas is that if the divorce proceedings go wrong, they may never see their child or grandchild again.
 That’s why it’s so very important to protect those rights while you still can.

 At The Law Office of Brent Hill, we understand how emotionally trying this time can be – for both parents and grandparents.
 That’s why we are committed to providing our clients the best representation we possibly can so that you can focus on addressing the emotional needs of the child involved instead of worrying about legal proceedings.